hetznercloud/fleeting-plugin-hetzner/docs/guides/volumes.md

-# Attach volumes
+# Attach Volumes

-If your instance storage requirements are not met by the server type you need, you can attach volumes to your instances to increase the storage capacity.
-This document describe the steps to attach volumes to your instances using the Hetzner Fleeting plugin.
+If your instance storage requirements are not met by the server type you need, you can attach Volumes to your instances to increase the storage capacity.
+This document describes the steps to attach Volumes to your instances using the Hetzner fleeting plugin.

-## Configure the desired volume size
+## Configure the desired Volume size

-First, you must define the size of the volume you want to attach to your instances:
+First, you must define the size of the Volume you want to attach to your instances:

 ```diff
  // ...